 - Assigned Policies: Displays the number of assigned policies including the number of deployed, pending, and failed policies.
 Provides the policy name, type and last deployed information for each policy.

 - Apps: Displays, for the last inventory, the number of installed, pending, and failed app deployments.
 Provides the app name, identifier, type, and other information.
-For a description of iOS and macOS inventory keys, such as HasUpdateAvailable, see Mobile Device Management (MDM) Protocol.

 - Media: Displays, for the last inventory, the number of deployed, pending, and failed media deployments.